-- It may be difficult to achieve optimal glycaemic control, and the regimen can be complicated by hypoglycaemic episodes.
+- It may be difficult to achieve optimal glycaemic control and the insulin regimen can be complicated by hypoglycaemic episodes.

 - The peak and trough of the evening dose of longer-acting insulin can lead to the combination of nocturnal hypoglycaemia and then fasting hyperglycaemia in the morning.